Multilevel Hierarchical Decomposition of Finite Element White Noise with Application to Multilevel Markov Chain Monte Carlo: Introduction

+In this work, we develop an algorithmically scalable, hierarchical Gaussian random field sampling method that can be used to construct proposals distributions in the multilevel MCMC framework.
+Specifically, we plug our sampling method into the multilevel MCMC framework of \cite{Dodwell15}, though it is also applicable to other two-level MCMC or delayed acceptance MCMC approaches discussed earlier.
+To do this, we utilize the finite element solvers from \cite{Osborn17b} to map an independent realization of spatial white noise to a Gaussian random field realization.
+Within this mapping, we incorporate a new component: a hierarchical decomposition of the white noise (via $L^2$ projection operators) across discretization levels.
+This new feature allows us to perform MCMC stepping on coarse level white noise, extend it to a finer level, and then perform an MCMC step on independent white noise in the complementary space.

-To present this new approach to hierarchical sampling, this paper is organized into the following sections.
-In Section \ref{sec:grf}, mathematical notation relevant to Gaussian random fields is presented to provide a framework for this sampling approach.
-In addition this section presents the stochastic PDE approach to calculating discrete Gaussian random field realizations.
+The remainder of this paper is organized as follows.
+In Section \ref{sec:grf}, mathematical notation relevant to Gaussian random fields is presented.
 Our new hierarchical approach is presented in Section \ref{sec:hspde}; this includes the theoretical aspects of performing a hierarchical direct decomposition of white noise -- in a two-level and multilevel framework -- resulting in a hierarchical approach to form Gaussian random field realizations.
-These aspects are presented in Lemma \ref{thm:2L} and Theorem \ref{thm:ML}.
 The numerical implementation is discussed in Section \ref{sec:hspde_implementation}, in the form of algorithms, as well as visualizations of the random field hierarchical decomposition.
-Numerical results are provided in Sections \ref{sec:num1} and \ref{sec:num2}.
-Section \ref{sec:num1} explores the cost and scaling of our multilevel hierarchical sampling technique applied to the Egg Model \cite{jansen2014egg} using three levels; in particular, we show that the fine level scales with increased problem size.
-Section \ref{sec:num2} incorporates this new hierarchical sampling technique into a three-level MCMC following the approach of~\cite{Dodwell15}, and shows that we obtain similar improvements in the multilevel acceptance rate, variance decay, and total computational cost when compared to the single-level approach.
+Section \ref{sec:num1} explores the cost and scaling of our multilevel hierarchical sampling technique applied to the Egg Model \cite{jansen2014egg} using three levels; in particular, we show that the algorithm is scalable.
+Section \ref{sec:num2} incorporates this new hierarchical sampling technique into a four-level MCMC following the approach of~\cite{Dodwell15}, and shows that we obtain similar improvements in the multilevel acceptance rate, variance decay, and total computational cost when compared to the single-level approach.